Investment Committee Member

 Known in the industry as a relentless cost-cutter, his remarkable achievements are due in no small part to his dogged commitment to, and success in, lowering fees.
 To him, even a hundredth of a percent matters a great deal when it comes to your investments.

-Further underscoring his retirement fund prowess, Mr. Vivian is on the Board of Directors and Investment Committee of ICMA-RC, which manages more than $40 billion in public sector retirement-related assets.
-He is the founding Chairman of the Investment Subcommittee of the Committee on Investment of Employee Benefit Assets, a $1 trillion fund trade group.
+Further underscoring his retirement fund prowess, Mr. Vivian is the founding Chairman of the Investment Subcommittee of the Committee on Investment of Employee Benefit Assets, a $2 trillion fund trade group.
 Mr. Vivian is also on the Investment & Pension Subcommittee for the charity United Way Worldwide, and recently has been named to the Board of Directors of AIMCo, the $75 billion provincial pension fund for Alberta public employees.

 Vivian has been quoted as an expert in The Wall Street Journal, USA Today, Plan Sponsor, MSN Money, Asset International Chief Investment Officer, Pensions & Investments, and Institutional Investor.
 He holds an A.B. in mathematics from Bowdoin College, an M.B.A. from Harvard Business School, and a CFA® Charter from the CFA Institute.